Kavualedurga Fort – A Ninth Century Fort in Karnataka

 At the top of the hill, almost at the middle of the fort, overlooking the Arabian sea, you can find a small temple which is known as Shikhareshvara or Srikanthesvara temple.
 The temple has a Garbhagriha (sanctum sanctorum).
 A Nandi sculpture (bull), a mantapa (hall) and an entrance porch can be seen at the temple site.
 View of sunset from the entrance porch is amazing.

-The palace site has an ornate basement which shows proof of a large terraced structure.
+The palace site is one among the most visited sites in Shimoga district.
+This site has an ornate basement which shows proof of a large terraced structure.
 Recent studies in the area has shown a series of interconnected rooms around a spacious inner quadrangle.
 Pillared roofed platform along the outside of a house (verandah), a pooja room (prayer room), kitchen with five burners, stone platform in the bath room were found here.

 A well developed water supply system existed in the fort.
 There is a closed pathway (verandah) which leads to the stepped water tank